 Customizable for healthier choices: you can bake or air fry instead of deep frying to reduce oil intake.

-Includes herbs like mint or cilantro: when served traditionally, adding antioxidants and digestion-boosting properties.
+Includes herbs like mint or cilantro: when served traditionally, they add antioxidants and digestion-boosting properties.

 Contains garlic and onions: known for their antimicrobial and immune-supporting compounds.